ROC Complaint Attorneys

-The Arizona Registrar of Contractors (ROC) is an administrative agency of the state government that regulates the work of contractors and subcontractors throughout the state.
-It licenses general contractors and subcontractors, enforces licensing requirements and provides a venue for hearing complaints against licensed construction professionals.
+The Arizona Registrar of Contractors (ROC) is an administrative agency of the state government that regulates the work of contractors and subcontractors throughout Arizona.
+The ROC issues licenses to general contractors and subcontractors, enforces licensing requirements, and provides a venue for hearing complaints against licensed construction professionals.

-Many times disputes between homeowners and contractors are initiated by a complaint filed with the ROC.
-This administrative proceeding may overlap with the civil proceeding, creating the need for effective and simultaneous handling of these disputes by counsel.
-These multiple tracks of dispute resolution can become confusing and procedurally complex.
-Righi Fitch Law Group prides itself on simplifying and explaining the process to our clients so that the client can make informed decisions.
+Many times, disputes between homeowners and contractors are initiated by a complaint filed with the ROC.
+This type of administrative proceeding may overlap with the civil proceeding, creating multiple tracks of dispute resolution that can become confusing and procedurally complex.
+Righi Fitch Law Group has many years of experience handling multiple procedural tracks effectively.
+The firm prides itself on simplifying and explaining the process to our clients so they can make informed decisions.

 We are experienced construction law attorneys who are also skilled in professional liability claims.
-We will defend your license and work to preserve your ability to work and earn a living.
+We can defend your license and work to preserve your ability to work and earn a living.

 A customer has up to two years after a construction project is completed to file a complaint of defective workmanship with the Registrar of Contractors.
 The ROC will send out an investigator to review the complaint and gather evidence.

 Depending on the results of the investigation, the ROC may order repairs to the property or other corrective actions.
 If you fail to comply with the order, the ROC has the right to take your license away.

 If you are a contractor or subcontractor whose license is in jeopardy because of a ROC complaint, it is important to take steps to ensure your license is protected.
 Do not wait to involve the attorneys of Righi Fitch Law Group.